meta-llama/llama-recipes/demo_apps/llama-on-prem.md

 ### Deploying Llama 2 as OpenAI-Compatible Server

-You can also deploy Llama 2 as OpenAI-Compatible service to use vLLM to easily replace code using OpenAI API.
+You can also deploy the vLLM hosted Llama 2 as an OpenAI-Compatible service to easily replace code using OpenAI API.
 First, run the command below:

 ```
 python openai/api_server.py --host 0.0.0.0 --port 5000 --model meta-llama/Llama-2-7b-chat-hf